sailscastshq/docs.sailscasts.com/docs/slipway/why-slipway.md

 - REPL (custom scripts)
 - Queue monitor (custom dashboard)

-You get one integrated platform where everything works together.
+You get one platform for these tasks instead of separate products.

 ### 3. Lightweight